agoering/spice-pinball/docs/template-program.md

 We wrote a plan for what we want our pinball game to do (remember the cause and effect table?), and we can turn all of those effects (verbs!) into functions.
 We will start with a pinball template program, and then add one effect and function at a time, checking after each addition that the program still works as intended.
 It's generally a good idea to save often, especially if you have a working program and are about to make a BIG change to it.

-The pinball template sketch consists of a reset button, a drain switch, a "rolling" switch, an IR sensor, and a piezo sensor.
+The pinball template sketch consists of code to control a reset button, a drain switch, a "rolling" switch, and a piezo sensor.
 The template sketch is written so that it can be used with the same breadboards you have been using in the tutorials.

 You will notice a simple digital switch on the board that we haven't used yet.
 This is the "rolling" switch.
 Connect this to pin A3.